Nebulaevo/url-toolbox/README.md

 ) // -> throws an error (wrong protocol & host)

 const urlB = new XUrl('javascript:alert("XSS")')
-// -> throws an error (javascript: is not in the default list of allowed protocols)
+// -> throws an error (javascript: is not in the default list of allowed protocols and '' is not an allowed host)

 ```